madebyzeus/windows-domain-troubleshooting/README.md

 This guide contains tips to trouble shoot and diagnose Windows related domain issues.

 Use this README as a guide.
-Each section provides some help for Windows users.
-More will be added as issue arise.
+Each section provides help for Windows users.
+More will be added as issues arise.

 # Install Chocolatey Package Manager